By Tony Jaa, Aug 2, 2024

 There is usually a bit of confusion surrounding the best places to visit in Ninh Binh so let’s clear that up first.
 Ninh Binh is the name of both the province and the capital city of that province, while areas around it like Tam Coc, and Hoa Lu belong to the province, not the city.

 Many tourists come to Ninh Binh City imagining hundreds of things to go and see, but in reality, the city is just a hub for excursions to other destinations around the province.
-The close proximity of Ninh Binh Province to Hanoi is the reason why tourism is booming in this region, with many tour operators from Hanoi offering a quick tour of many of Ninh Binh Province’s beautiful and bizarre sites.
+The proximity of Ninh Binh Province to Hanoi is the reason why tourism is booming in this region, with many tour operators from Hanoi offering a quick tour of many of Ninh Binh Province’s beautiful and bizarre sites.

 Hoa Lu Citadel

-Here are our top 5 best places to visit in Ninh Binh
+Here are our top 5 best places to visit in Ninh Binh brought to you by Incredible Asia Journeys!

 Usually offered together as a package because of how close they are to each other, Tam Coc and Hoa Lu offer stunning Vietnamese scenery and vibrant Vietnamese history respectively.
 Tam Coc and Hoa Lu have become vital experiences on any Vietnam tour in recent years, with tourism booming in the region and locals benefitting from it.

-Tour packages offer similar itineraries: a visit to the ancient capital of Hoa Lu with its two temples, a local sampan boat ride down the Ngo Dong River and a scenic bike ride down the village roads of Tam Coc.
+Tour packages offer similar itineraries: a visit to the ancient capital of Hoa Lu with its two temples, a local sampan boat ride down the Ngo Dong River, and a scenic bike ride down the village roads of Tam Coc.
 These are great excursions to get a feel of Ninh Binh Province for one day, but those with more time could spend another day in Tam Coc, perhaps at the magnificent Bich Dong Pagoda or Thung Nham Bird Park.

 Tam Coc Panorama

-Tam Coc’s golden rice fields are definitely one of the best places to visit in Ninh Binh, but this site is only available between about late April and early June.
-Any excursions outside of this time should ideally be earlier in the year, as rice is only planted in February and the fields are barren after the harvest.
+Tam Coc’s golden rice fields are definitely one of the best places to visit in Ninh Binh, but this site is only available between late April and early June.
+Any excursions outside this time should ideally be earlier in the year, as rice is only planted in February and the fields are barren after the harvest.
 Hoa Lu Tam Coc Day Trip is a good option for your trip to Ninh Binh.

-There was a big hype at the opening of Cuc Phuong National Park in 1962.
+There was a lot of hype at the opening of Cuc Phuong National Park in 1962.
 It was the first national park to be opened in the country and the person to cut the ribbon was none other than Mr. Ho Chi Minh himself.
-Since that time, Cuc Phuong has received a fair deal of controversy; illegal logging, endangering protected animals and a political battle between the government and the native Muong tribe to name a few.
+Since that time, Cuc Phuong has received a fair deal of controversy; illegal logging, endangering protected animals, and a political battle between the government and the native Muong tribe to name a few.
 However, Cuc Phuong National Park remains a beautiful wooded area of historical and ethnic significance.

 Mac Lake in Cuc Phuong National Park